 As noted above, mechanics lien waivers have diluted the usefulness of the Mechanics Lien Law as a remedy for unpaid contractors.
 The Contractor and Subcontractor Payment Act specifically provides that the one percent per month interest rate of Section 505 can be waived, but is silent on whether the one percent per month penalty can also be waived, and there is not yet any appellate court authority on this issue.

 Section 512, on the other hand, provides that attorney fees and expenses can be awarded to the substantially prevailing party “notwithstanding any agreement to the contrary.”
 So even if parties to a construction contract agree to a waiver of the one percent interest rate, the unwaivable counsel fee provisions and the arguably unwaivable penalty provisions should provide owners and contractors with a significant incentive to pay their bills.

 In a business environment where cutthroat practices have pushed many a small contractor to the edge of insolvency, the Contractor and Subcontractor Payment Act has given unpaid contractors and subs a tool to push back.

-The attorneys at Wolf, Baldwin & Associates, P.C. have been practicing law primarily in Montgomery County, Berks County, and Chester County for a combined total of over fifty years.
+The attorneys at Wolf, Baldwin & Associates, P.C. have been practicing law primarily in Montgomery County, Berks County, and Chester County for a combined total of over one hundred and twenty-five years.
 Being general practitioners, we have the breadth of knowledge to help you learn and protect your rights in a wide range of civil litigation cases.
 Let us help you discover your rights.
 You owe it to yourself.
-Please click here to contact us now to schedule an appointment, so that we can help you collect your invoices or defend a subcontractor's claim.
+Please click here to contact us now to schedule an appointment, so that we can help you collect your invoices or defend a subcontractor’s claim.